TypeFox/djinject/README.md

 <br>

-**Ginject** [ʤɪnject] is a non-intrusive, typesafe and functional dependency injection library for Node.js and JavaScript, powered by TypeScript.
+**Ginject** [ʤɪnject] is a non-intrusive and typesafe dependency injection library for Node.js and JavaScript, powered by TypeScript.

 **Ginject** empowers developers designing decoupled applications and frameworks. **Ginject**'s main goal is increasing the developer experience by offering a tiny, yet powerful API, keeping dependencies in central module definitions and by using TypeScript's type system to restrain runtime challenges.